Jessica Bruder: Writing

 For her book Nomadland: Surviving America in the Twenty-First Century (2017), she spent months living in a camper van named Van Halen, documenting itinerant Americans who gave up traditional housing to hit the road full-time.
 The project spanned three years and more than 15,000 miles of driving, from coast to coast and from Mexico to the Canadian border.
 Named a New York Times 2017 Notable Book, Nomadland won the 2017 Barnes & Noble Discover Award, and was a finalist for the J. Anthony Lukas Prize and the Helen Bernstein Book Award.

 Film

 In February 2019, Fox Searchlight Pictures announced that they would distribute the film adaptation of Nomadland, also titled Nomadland, which had been optioned by Frances McDormand and Peter Spears.
 David Strathairn, Linda May and Charlene Swankie joined McDormand in the cast of the film, and Chloé Zhao directed from a screenplay she wrote based on the book.
 McDormand, Spears, Mollye Asher, Dan Janvey and Zhao produced the Searchlight film.
-The film was a critical success and wound up winning numerous accolades, including the Academy Award for Best Picture.
+The film was a critical success and won numerous accolades, including the Academy Award for Best Picture.